microsoft/AzureSearch_JFK_Files/README.md

    * __index-document-blob-trigger__ - Blob trigger that will index all documents uploaded to a blob container.  (to enable see step below)
    * __index-document__ - Http function that given a document will process it and put it in the index. (useful for pushing documents or integrating with MS flow)
    * __get-annotated-document__ - Http function that given a document will return the annoations for each page as JSON. (useful for debugging)
    * __get-search-document__ - Http function that given a document will return the fully processed Search Document without inserting into the index. (useful for debugging)

+   > NOTE: After publishing your functions, you may get this error
+   > **Your app is currently in read-only mode because you have published a generated function.json.
+Changes made to function.json will not be honored by the Functions runtime.**.
+   > You can fix this by changing the **Function Edit Mode**.
+Go to the functions settings and change it to **read/write**.

    To enable the blob trigger function you must add the blob connection string as an *Application Settings* for the function by clicking below:
   ![Cognitive Search Pattern](images/click-app-settings.jpg)